-Dear students, for the 4th semester in a row, UiS and ECIU University invite you to join ECIU challenges and micro-modules.
+Dear students, for the 5th semester in a row, we invite you to join ECIU University challenges and micro-modules.

 It is a unique opportunity to gain relevant skills for your future, develop ideas in an international environment and get in contact with business companies and public organizations.